FREVA-CLINT/aifs-raps/README-setup.md

 cd aifs-raps
 ```

-2. Create a configuration for your system: `arch/foo/bar/aifs_env.sh`
+2. Create a configuration for your system: `arch/foo/bar/aifs_env.sh`.
+Use `arch/dkrz/hlre5/aifs_env.sh` for python3.13.

 2.1.
 Optional: set an explicit Python executable in the selected `aifs_env.sh`: